Can you have more than one financial adviser?

 Consider factors like:

-• How much you personally want to be involved
+- How much you want to be involved

-Most importantly, prioritise working with financial advisers who have appropriate qualifications and experience, robust processes, and who you can build a relationship of trust with over time.
+Most importantly, prioritise working with financial advisers who have appropriate qualifications and experience, robust processes, and with whom you can build a trusting relationship over time.

 Continuously assess whether your chosen adviser structure is still fit for purpose and delivers value.